-Lett’s move on to some considerations on which island to visit in Maldives and whether Maafushi (probably the best know of the Maldives local island) can meet your needs and dreams.
+Let’s move on to some considerations on which island to visit in Maldives and whether Maafushi (probably the best known of the Maldives local island) can meet your needs and dreams.

 This post may contain affiliate links.
 I may receive a commission for purchases made through the links on this page, at no cost to you

-How to choose the perfect local island in Maldives and how to get there
+How to choose the best island in Maldives and how to get there

 Considering the presence of 26 atolls and almost 1,200 islands scattered over a 1,000km square surface, and the still scarce information on the most remote islands it is not difficult to feel confused.

-The islands are scattered over a very large area of the Indian ocean.
-Arriving in Male, if you want to reach the most distant islands on a budget you will have to carefully plan your itinerary and include long transfer times.
+The islands in the Maldives are scattered over a very large area of the Indian ocean.
+Arriving in Male, if you want to reach the most distant islands on a budget you will have to carefully plan your itinerary and include long transfer times with a local ferry.

 Atoll transfer is a good site that shows local connections between some atolls.
 It is a good starting point to understand which atolls are connected and how much time you need for the transfer.

-When you have at least an idea of where to go however, I suggest you contact your hotel / guesthouse; their local knowledge is very useful in case of information not updated on the net, or other events that could modify the regular connections.
+When you have at least an idea of where to go however, I suggest you contact your hotel / guesthouse to get the latest ferry timetable; their local knowledge is very useful in case of information not updated on the net, or other events that could modify the regular connections.

 Local connections usually cost between $ 2 and $ 4 per person.